RealOrangeOne/hipchat-emoticons-for-all/README.md

 If there is something you think could be done better, differently, or something new alltogether, read [This](https://github.com/RealOrangeOne/hipchat-emoticons-for-all/wiki/Adding-Features) to find out the best way to do it and how it's done.
 Any feature suggestion is appreciated!

 ## Disclaimer ##
-As you can tell, the quality of the code isnt perfect, or to a particular standard.
-Once the plugin works properly to a basic level, I will install some linting software to make the code look nicer, and hopefully run smoother too.

 All the time the app has a version of `0.0.0`, the extensions are considered to be unstable and unlikely to work properly, if at all.

 ## Example ##